myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Because after the ark arrives, messages no longer need only to be sent to the sea.
 Messages also need to be sent to people who are already standing but have not yet heard one another.
 >
-> This is the first lesson after the **Pier**: a vast land can make people lost without drowning.
+> This is the first lesson after the **Pier**: A vast land can make people lost without drowning.
 >
 > ***
 >